-Bronx fairytale as Obama invites Irish dancers Keltic Dreams to White House for St Patrick's Day
+President Barack Obama has invited Irish dancers Keltic Dreams to perform at the White House on St. Patrick's Day.

 The troupe, with absolutely no background in Irish dance or culture, is made up of boys and girls between 7 and 11 years old.